 - “I went to work” (noun).

 - “They are finally well now, after weeks of illness” (adjective).

 - “I dropped a penny into the well” (noun).

 - “I cooked breakfast and lunch, but Steve cooked dinner” (conjunction).

 - “I brought everything but the pens you asked for” (preposition).

 And sometimes, words evolve to add forms that are new parts of speech.
 One recent example is the word adult.
 Before the 2010s, adult was primarily a noun that referred to a fully grown person.
 It could also be used as an adjective to refer to specific types of media, like adult contemporary music.
 But then, at right about the turn of the 2010s, the word adulting, a brand-new verb, appeared in the internet lexicon.
 As a verb, adulting refers to the act of doing tasks associated with adulthood, like paying bills and grocery shopping.

 Open and closed word classes

 The parts of speech fall into two word classes: open and closed.

 Are you using the parts of speech correctly?
-Check your grammar and find out!

 You don’t have to guess whether you’re using certain words correctly or breaking grammar rules in your writing.
 Just copy and paste your writing and get instant feedback on whether your sentences have misspellings, punctuation errors, or any structural mistakes.